 Allows students to pursue an in-depth study of an area of mathematics that they would not be exposed to otherwise.

 MTH 495 Mathematics Seminar (1)

-The student's present topics not included in the normal mathematics offerings.
-Prerequisites: MTH 202 and departmental approval.
+Student investigation and presentation on topics not included in the usual mathematics offerings.
+MTH 202 and departmental approval.